ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CoupledIceHydrologyCalvingPlumesDocumentation.md

 * None

 ### USF_SourceCalcCalving.F90
 This is a USF that calculates the Hydraulic Potential Volume Source term required in the Body Force section of the SIF for GlaDS.
-If provided with a surface runoff variable (I usually load it in from a raster) and the temperature residual variable, it will calculate the resulting internal melt and add on the surface melt for each node on the hydrology mesh (or, at the base of your 3D ice mesh, if you’re using GlaDS without all the other bells and whistles), so you can easily vary the source term spatially across your domain.
+If provided with a surface runoff variable (I usually load it in from a raster) and the temperature residual variable (for internal/basal melt), it will calculate the resulting internal melt and add on the surface melt for each node on the hydrology mesh (or, at the base of your 3D ice mesh, if you’re using GlaDS without all the other bells and whistles), so you can easily vary the source term spatially across your domain.
+The USF also assumes the name of the hydraulic potential variable calculated by GlaDS is 'hydraulic potential', so don't change it.
 USF options and inputs:
 * These all go in the same Body Force section as where you define the source term
 * `Internal Melt = Logical True/False`